Charles V, Holy Roman Emperor: Protestant Reformation

 Following this, Charles V took a tolerant approach and pursued a policy of reconciliation with the Lutherans.
 The 1530 Imperial Diet of Augsburg was requested by Emperor Charles V to decide on three issues: first, the defence of the Empire against the Ottoman threat; second, issues related to policy, currency and public well-being; and, third, disagreements about Christianity, in attempt to reach some compromise and a chance to deal with the German situation.
 The Diet was inaugurated by the emperor on 20 June.
 It produced numerous outcomes, most notably the 1530 declaration of the Lutheran estates known as the Augsburg Confession (Confessio Augustana), a central document of Lutheranism.
 Luther's assistant Philip Melanchthon went even further and presented it to Charles V. The Emperor strongly rejected it, and in 1531 the Schmalkaldic League was formed by Protestant princes.
-In 1532, Charles V recognized the League and effectively suspended the Edict of Worms with the standstill of Nuremberg.
+In 1532, Charles V recognised the League and effectively suspended the Edict of Worms with the standstill of Nuremberg.
 The standstill required the Protestants to continue to take part in the Imperial wars against the Turks and the French, and postponed religious affairs until an ecumenical council of the Catholic Church was called by the Pope to solve the issue.